StAandrew/Greenlights/README.md

 Naming conventions:
 There are 3 'main' tables:
-⋅⋅*All students.
+⋅⋅* All students
-⋅⋅*All modules.
+⋅⋅* All modules
-⋅⋅*Login credentials.
+⋅⋅* Login credentials
 <br>
 And a lot of ables are named using sha256, where the first character is replaced accordingly:
-⋅⋅*Per-module tables begin with 'm'.
+⋅⋅* Per-module tables begin with 'm'
-⋅⋅*Per student list tables begin with 'l'.
+⋅⋅* Per student list tables begin with 'l'
-⋅⋅*Per-student per-module tables begin with 's'.
+⋅⋅* Per-student per-module tables begin with 's'
 <br>

 Tables have this structure: